-The children’s library on the Kesher level is also ready, and open during Kesher hours as well as regular business hours.
+The youth library on the Kesher level is also ready, and open during Kesher hours as well as regular business hours.

 Kesher Center for Early Learning is an Affiliate member of Village Books, our Bellingham-based locally owned book store.
 When you purchase through our Village Books Affiliate link here, a portion of the sale price will go to support Kesher.